michaelcukier/Poker-Hand-Tracker/readme.md

 ### TODO
 * more testing, look into coverage and try to get 100%.
 Add functional tests?
+* save the hhs txt in this folder!
+* fix pb database: Main Pot, Side Pot etc. and add position.
 * create public fork without the tracker link generator and without my own stuff in global variable
 * create helpers/convert_json_to_pretty_table.py
 * create db apis to generate JSON data OR plot image path :